MatthewHq/Spotify-Festival-Analytics/README.md

     * Collects eligable items in batches of 100 (spotify's limit per call)
   * Token Expiration Efficiency
     * Will not make additional token requests until token expires
+  * Spotify Playlist Creation!
+    *  After initially completing this project I came back to work on user authorization flow as opposed to client credential flow which allowed for creation of playlists.
+So after sorting out songs based on different criteria I can quickly generate festival lineup playlists to share!

 Note the example festival used here is "CRSSD FEST 2022"